Corb3nik/Corb3nik.github.io/_posts/inshack-2019/2019-05-04-bypasses-everywhere.md

 # Getting the flag

 Using the previous XSS, we were able to leak the contents of `http://127.0.0.1:8080/admin`.
-Here's what the code looks like :
+Here's what the page looks like :

 ```
 <!DOCTYPE html>